americocunhajr/EPIDEMIC/paper/paper.md

   [3]: #mortality-pm_2020-05-16 {reference-type="ref" reference="mortality-pm_2020-05-16"}

-  [ Forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.]:
+  [Forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.
+The gray color shows the 95% confidence band.]:
     forecasts-cases.png {#forecasts-cases scale="0.5"}

   [4]: #forecasts-cases {reference-type="ref" reference="forecasts-cases"}